trey-c/oui/doc/MANUAL.md

 ### Styling

-Widgets typically have an optional `style` paramater placed in its declaration, which should always be the **last** parameter
+Widgets typically have an optional `style` parameter placed in its declaration, which should always be the **last** parameter

 ```nim
 decl_style button: